stakeordie/SecretWebsiteV2/content/ecosystem/overview.md

 <block>

-### Exchange and Wallet Support
+### Exchanges

 Secret Network is secured by the SCRT coin (Secret), which is used for fees, staking, and governance.
 You can trade Secret (SCRT) on Binance.
 See also: CoinMarketCap and CoinGecko.
 Multiple wallets already provide support for SCRT transactions and staking.

 </block>